 Some people abuse tramadol by snorting the crushed tablets.
-This may be done by those seeking a rapid initial burst of euphoria by bypassing the steady release of medication that would otherwise follow its intended oral administration.
-This can result in a relatively rapid delivery of this drug to the brain, but can also cause serious side effects.
+This may be done by those seeking a rapid initial burst of euphoria by bypassing the steady release of medication that would otherwise result from its intended oral administration.
+This can result in a relatively rapid delivery of this drug to the brain but can also cause serious side effects.

 What Is Tramadol?